 What is a typical writing day like for you?

 There really is no typical day.
 I have a rather flexible, writing routine.
-There are breaks for lunch, checking my email and a few hours of photography.
+There are breaks for lunch and taking a walk around the Cedaredge Town Park.

 Where and when do you write?